shivannis/xandr-docs-public/xandr-docs/articles/monetize/object-hierarchy.md

 ## Conversion pixel

 A [conversion pixel](working-with-conversion-pixels.md) is placed on web pages to track user actions in response to an advertiser's creatives, such as registering at a site or making a purchase.
-When a conversion pixel fires, Xandr determines if the conversion (the registration, the purchase, etc.) can be "attributed", or tied to the user clicking on or viewing one of the advertiser's creatives previously [conversion attribution](conversion-attribution.md).
+When a conversion pixel fires, Microsoft Advertising determines if the conversion (the registration, the purchase, etc.) can be "attributed", or tied to the user clicking on or viewing one of the advertiser's creatives previously [conversion attribution](conversion-attribution.md).

 You can have many conversion pixels under a single advertiser.
 You associate each conversion pixel to many line items (for tracking payment or performance goals on a CPA basis) or campaigns (for valuing impressions based on CPA optimization data).